 People often attend outpatient support groups after their treatment program is over.
 Doing so helps people in recovery stay sober.
 Examples of outpatient support groups include 12-step programs like Alcoholics Anonymous and Narcotics Anonymous.

-A partial hospitalization program often begins with a diagnostic interview.
+A partial hospitalization program in California often begins with a diagnostic interview.
 Licensed clinicians conduct these interviews.
 During these interviews, you will have to answer questions about your medical history, physical health, and mental health.
 You will also attend an alcohol and drug screening.